fhdkahn/combined-animations/README.md

 1. **Cosmic Particle Field** - Interactive particles that respond dramatically to mouse movements
 2. **Liquid Light Waves** - Fluid animation with ripple effects that follow your cursor

-*Note: Take a screenshot of the animation in action and save it as "screenshot.png" to display it here.*

 ## Features

 ### Cosmic Particle Field